International Development Studies scholarships

 The Business as Mission Scholarship

 This scholarship was founded by an alumni family that wanted to promote the world view that business and economics can be used to expand and promote God's kingdom.
 This scholarship is intended to strengthen a business student's passion, calling and understanding of how business and economics can be used for spreading the gospel, promoting justice, alleviating poverty and improving lives.
 Candidates must be a current Calvin College student planning to enroll full time in the 2014-2015 school year.
 Applicants must be entering their junior or senior year.
 Candidates must be planning to participate in either the Honduras fall semester abroad or Thailand spring semester abroad and be pursuing a degree that combines Business, Economics and/or International Development Studies.
 Applicants need to articulate a personal testimony and a potential calling for using business skills in developing countries, and be able to show some evidence that the scholarship is needed to meet educational expenses.
+One scholarship of $3,500 was awarded for 2014-2015.

 The Vander Pol International Development Scholarship

 Motivated by a concern for the welfare of people in Third World countries, Sharon Vander Pol established this scholarship to support Calvin studetns who desire to assist developing countries through volunteerism, course work, or summer employment.
 Candidates must be a current Calvin College student planning to enroll full time in the 2014-2015 school year.
 Applicants must be entering their junior or senior year and have a minimum GPA of 3.0.
 Candidates must demonstrate care and concern for Third World countries through acts of volunteerism, course work, or summer employment.
 Financial need as defined by government programs is required.
+One scholarship of $2,400 was awarded for 2014-2015.

 The Reverend Alfred and Henrietta Walcott Family Scholarship

 This scholarship was established by Mary Walcott to honor her parents, the Reverend Alfred and Henrietta Walcott, for their years of service in Christian school and CRC pastorates.
 Both the Reverend and Mrs. Walcott are graduates of Calvin College.
 Reverend Walcott was a teacher and then returned to Calvin Seminary, graduating in 1948.
 He served various churches in Michigan and Wisconsin.
 Mrs. Walcott was a teacher serving in Christian and public schools.
 Mary also served as a teacher in Christian schools.
 Students applying for this scholarship must be entering their junior or senior year at Calvin as full-time students, have a minimum GPA of 3.0, and must be majoring in International Development Studies.
 The successful candidate will exhibit a Christian commitment in their academic and personal life.
 Financial need as defined by government programs is not required, but there should be some evidence that the scholarship is needed to help meet educational expenses.
+One scholarship of $1,200 was awarded for 2014-2015.

 The Hollingsworth International Development Studies Scholarship

 Karen Hollingsworth and her daughters, Laura and Anna, through the KLA Samaritan Foundation, have established this scholarship to encourage Calvin women to understand the challenges of women in developing nations and motivate students to become involved in supporting and addressing the needs of these vulnerable women.
 Candidates must be female students enrolling full-time in their junior or senior year, have a minimum GPA of 2.8, and be majoring in International Development Studies.
 The successful candidate will demonstrate great potential for leadership in bringing about economic and community development to support females in and among the world's developing nations.
 Financial need as defined by government programs is required.
+One scholarship of $6,600 was awarded for 2014-2015.

 The following is a list of scholarships that may be of interest international development studies majors and minors.
 To apply for these scholarships, search the Office of Financial Aid for forms and applications related to each scholarship.